Press Brake Parts and Functions Explained

 Press Brake coordinates

-X Axis: this axis determines the bending depth, i.e. the distance between the back gauges and the centre of the die.
+X Axis: This axis determines the bend depth, defined as the distance between the back gauges and the center of the die.
+The cross-bar supporting the back gauges traverses along the X axis, moving toward or away from the Y axis to achieve the desired bend depth.

-• W: the lower beam’s convex compensation cylinder (i.e., the deflection compensation system)
+• W: Lower beam’s convex compensation cylinder (deflection compensation system)

 Press Brake Axis Diagram